Sunday, April 26, 2026

 What We Need for Divorced and Separated Families

 Because not all parents and not all jobs are equal, 50/50 time sharing in parenting plans should not be assumed to be automatic.
 Separating and divorcing parents who differ in their opinions about parenting time should first work with a social worker to come up with a mutually agreeable plan.
 The social worker's first concern should be the family's mental health.
 If parents still disagree, they can present their case to a judge, either with or without the assistance of lawyers.
+There should be no delay in parents appearing before judges because this leaves children in a bad situation for an extended period.

 The First Step is Prevention of Mental Health Problems